hsl9999/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Known-Issues.md

                     * Unity.RenderPipelines.HighDefinition.Config.Runtime.asmdef
                 * Tests

-Note: _Hidden files and folders will be ignored by Collaborate, so they won't be versionned and be lost.
-But only non essential files are concerned, like the mostly empty Documentation folder of the config package._
+**Note**: Collaborate ignores hidden files and folders.
+However, the only hidden files and folders in the HDRP Config package are non-essential, such as the mostly empty Documentation~ folder (the documentation for the HDRP Config package is in the HDRP package documentation [here](HDRP-Config-Package.md)).

+#### Creating the symbolic link

+To create the symbolic link:

-Note: _On windows you can use the `mklink /H <link> <target>` command to create the symbolic link.
-This will require the Create Symbolic Link right for your user, you can also use an Administrator shell._
+* On Windows: Use the `mklink /H <link> <target>` command.
+This requires the [Create Symbolic Link](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links) right for your user, you can also use an Administrator shell.
-Note: _On linux and OSX, you can use the `ln -s <target> <link>` command to create thr symbolic link._
+* On Linux and OSX: Use the `ln -s <target> <link>` command.